pragmatrix/iwhen/README.md

 # iwhen, Immediate Promises

-This is an unfinished and untested port of [when.js](https://github.com/cujojs/when) to [typescript](http://www.typescriptlang.org/) that is specifically built to avoid delaying callbacks.
+This is an unfinished port of [when.js](https://github.com/cujojs/when) to [typescript](http://www.typescriptlang.org/) that is specifically built to avoid delaying callbacks.

 In this implementation, every callback passed to the library gets either called immediately or directly from within the